rhielab/TENET_2.0/README.md

 	F: Don't generate simple scatterplots for the probes you selected in ./external.data/otherinfo

 ###### hypoGposSurvival
 	T: Make Kaplan-Meier survival curves for (number specified by the survival_top_n_genes parameter) transcriptional regulators and their nominally-significant (uncorrected p<0.05) linked hypomethylated enhancers (hypoGpos) using percentile cutoffs determined by high_thresh and low_thresh parameters, respectively.
+Note: Using this requires that hypoGposHistogram is also set to "T"

 	F: Don't make Kaplan-Meier survival curves for top transcriptional regulators and linked hypomethylated enhancers.

 ###### hypoGnegSurvival
 	T: Make Kaplan-Meier survival curves for (number specified by the survival_top_n_genes parameter) transcriptional regulators and their nominally-significant (uncorrected p<0.05) negatively-linked hypomethylated enhancers (hypoGneg) using percentile cutoffs determined by high_thresh and low_thresh parameters, respectively.
+Note: Using this requires that hypoGnegHistogram is also set to "T"

 	F: Don't make Kaplan-Meier survival curves for top transcriptional regulators and negatively-linked hypomethylated enhancers.

 ###### hyperGposSurvival
 	T: Make Kaplan-Meier survival curves for (number specified by the survival_top_n_genes parameter) transcriptional regulators and their nominally-significant (uncorrected p<0.05) linked hypermethylated enhancers (hyperGpos) using percentile cutoffs determined by high_thresh and low_thresh parameters, respectively.
+Note: Using this requires that hyperGposHistogram is also set to "T"

 	F: Don't make Kaplan-Meier survival curves for top transcriptional regulators and linked hypermethylated enhancers.

-###### hypoGposSurvival
+###### hyperGnegSurvival
 	T: Make Kaplan-Meier survival curves for (number specified by the survival_top_n_genes parameter) transcriptional regulators and their nominally-significant (uncorrected p<0.05) negatively-linked hypermethylated enhancers (hyperGneg) using percentile cutoffs determined by high_thresh and low_thresh parameters, respectively.
+Note: Using this requires that hyperGnegHistogram is also set to "T"

 	F: Don't make Kaplan-Meier survival curves for top transcriptional regulators and negatively-linked hypermethylated enhancers.